-There is so much information in the media and on the Internet about dental implants and bone grafting that it can be somewhat confusing to patients who come to our Beverly Hills office for treatment.
+There is a lot of information in the media and online about bone grafting and dental implants that it can be confusing to patients who come to our office in Beverly Hills for treatment.
 Contrary to the perspective of many dental professionals, bone grafting is not always required in conjunction with an extraction, for implant preparation, or when placing dental implants.

 Frequently, this procedure is suggested without the proper insight and assessment of the patient’s dental anatomy.
 Dr. Anson has evolved a minimally invasive and highly effective technique for bone grafting that draws from: